nickbrandt/GitLab/doc/user/project/merge_requests/creating_merge_requests.md

 ## New Merge Request page

 On the **New Merge Request** page, start by filling in the title and description for the merge request.
-If there are already commits on the branch, the title is prefilled with either:
+If commits already exist on the branch, GitLab suggests a merge request title for you:

-- The first line of the first multi-line commit message and the description is prefilled with any additional lines in that commit message.
+- **If a multi-line commit message exists**: GitLab adds the first line of the first multi-line commit message as the title.
+Any additional lines in that commit message become the description.
-- The branch name, if there are no multi-line commit messages.
+- **If no multi-line commit message exists**: GitLab adds the branch name as the title, and leaves the description blank.

 The title is the only field that is mandatory in all cases.